Information for staff

 Dependent upon the nature of the Initial Evaluation Stage (Stage 3), further work will very likely be required to further develop and quantify the opportunity.
 This work will have been identified and in the Stage 3 Initial evaluation report and is likely to include one or both of the two categories below:

 If a patent application was filed for the technology/opportunity at Stage 4, then all relevant work in this stage must be completed and summarised in a commercialisation plan before the international PCT application deadline, which is 12 months after the initial filing.
 This will inform the go/no-go decision to progress with a PCT application.

 A Commercialisation Plan detailing the opportunity and a business case which clearly states how the combined Commercialisation and Academic Team (and any external parties if relevant/required) will progress the opportunity through Stage 6.

-Research & KE Contracts Team to support any contracts as required
+Research and KE Contracts Team to support any contracts as required.

-Approval to move to a further stage is required from the Commercialisation & IP Approval Panel via the submission of a Commercialisation plan.
-The panel is held monthly and is comprised of the Head of Commercialisation, the Associate Director Research and Enterprise and Head of Enterprise Services and the Director of Research and Enterprise an external commercial expert
+Approval to move to a further stage is required from the Commercialisation and IP Approval Panel via the submission of a Commercialisation plan.
+The panel is held monthly and is comprised of the Head of Commercialisation, the Associate Director Research and Enterprise and Head of Enterprise Services and the Director of Research and Enterprise and an external commercial expert.

 • HEIF Commercialisation Budget